U8NWXD/oppia-wiki/Backend-tests.md

 #### Common errors

 Whenever you run a shard of backend tests, the `run_backend_tests.py` script checks to make sure the test modules on the filesystem and the modules in the shards file are exactly the same.
-If you add a module to a shard that isn't in the filesystem, you'll get a `Modules ... in shards not found` error.
+If a shard has a module that isn't in the filesystem, you'll get a `Modules ... in shards not found` error.
 This often happens if the module name is incorrect.
 On the other hand, if there is a module on the filesystem that's not in the shards, you'll get a `Modules ... not in shards` error.
 This often happens because you forgot to add a new test to the shards.

 #### Adding new tests to shards